 - Anything that ends in “-ol”.
 It will be some nasty alcohol based agent that dries out your skin until it crumbles off your face and you’re left as a human skeleton.

 - Petrochemicals.
-Petroleum based ingredients that acts as cheap and abrasive replacements for natural oils.
+Petroleum based ingredients that acts as cheap and abrasive hairfree1-20nts for natural oils.
 They disrupt your skin’s natural respiratory process and dry it out badly.
 So that’s a big no to paraffins, petroleum and mineral oils.

 - Fragrance.
 It might sound nice – heck, some people even specifically look for fragranced products, but be warned – this term on the ingredients list can represent any number of the 3,000+ chemicals that fall under its classification.
 If you want a scented product, choose one that uses natural fragrances from essential oils (sandalwood, rose, lavender, peppermint, bergamot etc.)

 What’s in a Name: Different Shaving Product Types

 Not all shaving lubes are created equal, so listen up.
 The point of using a shaving cream is to create a lather that will act as a protective barrier between the blade and your skin, and lubricate it to prevent friction and irritation.

 Depending on the product you use, the quality of this protective barrier will vary greatly.
 Modern day aerosols and gels are heavily marketed and distributed worldwide, but despite their popularity they are almost certainly the least protective of all.
 Anything that comes in a pressurized can will contain something like iso propane or butane gases, which is why even when the foam in your hand appears to be rich, it’s mostly gas, and serves little purpose in protecting your skin during a shave.
 These products are also more likely to contain nasty dyes, detergents and synthetic chemicals- therefore we only recommend these shaving products as a last resort.

 Read this Article: Brazilian Laser Hair Removal at Home: Top 5 Devices